Larceny Barrel Proof C921 Bourbon

 Age: nas

-Alternate pours, equaling about four ounces, were added into two Glencairns from a newly opened bottle.
-Hannah and I enjoyed the rye neat for this review.
+Alternate pours, equaling about four ounces, were added into two Glencairns.
+Hannah and I enjoyed the bourbon neat for this review.

 Balance, Body, Feel and Look: